csprague12/Capstone-general-Illusion-effect/README.md

 Exploring the general illusion effect on news through social media, specifically Twitter.
 This project includes: machine learning techniques (such as LDA, NLP, and sentiment analysis), API usage, data analytics, and advanced data visualizations.

+Example of applications includes timing of project/product launch, marketing analysis, project/product creation by relatability, spread of information (with speed).

 Capstone project in collaboration with:

 1. Raul Vallejo - https://github.com/rvallejov